 A range of authoritative speakers were on hand to give expert talks, including Jozette Kimba of Stop Ecocide — an organisation committed to getting the law changed, and making large-scale destruction of our natural environment a crime.
 MEP Molly Scott Cato spoke about the Green Party and Green economics, and how this aimed to address social and economic inequalities around the world.
 Other talks and workshops covered practical information and strategies that the audience could, if they wished, put into action: for instance, ‘How to speak with the Media and present yourself as a spokesperson’.

 I hadn’t the faintest idea what to expect, never having attended an XR event before, but as the weekend drew nearer, it slowly dawned on me that there was going to be A LOT of people, and A LOT would be going on.

+I stepped out of the car high up in the grassy field of Tapeley Park and gazed out over the wide expanse of gentle green Devon fields, bordered with trees, and down to the quiet Torridge Estuary below.
+Soft blue sky, wisps of white cloud, warm breeze, sunshine.
 Exploring and preparing for the workshop, pacing and fretting: ‘Where do I find more contrasting and varied materials?
 Shall I take people for a walk?
 How many will turn up? five or 55?
 What age groups?
 And does anybody really want to hear my memorised notes on ‘how trees support our lives’?
 Meanwhile, my friend and helper, Jann went off to a talk on fossil fuels and came back looking worried and concerned.

 Of course, I knew perfectly well at the back of my mind that everything relating to the workshop would work out brilliantly, once I relinquished control — and of course, it did.
 Participants dived into making a beautiful mandala artwork and nobody needed to hear from the likes of me how to connect with the Earth!